muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 its *heading* and *body*, respectively.
 A **Tuple Bag** is isomorphic to a **Relation** with the sole exception of being based on a **Bag** rather than a **Set**.

+## Nesting / Attribute Name List

+A **Nesting** value is an arbitrarily-large nonempty ordered collection of attribute names, intended for referencing an entity in a multi-level namespace, such as nested **Tuple** may implement.

 ## Article / Labelled Tuple